HenryGetz/GeminiPilot/README.md

 GeminiPilot was born out of my OCD one day, when I finally got fed up enough with clicking around to do things in Gemini.
 9 straight hours later, this project was born.
 You're welcome.

+It's definitely still a work in progress, so give it a pull request if you see something wrong or have a feature request.

 # Included Keyboard Shortcuts: